-Getting through a condo or co-op application/interview can be a rigorous and stressful experience with success far from guaranteed.
+Getting through a New York City condo or co-op board application package, an interview can be a rigorous and stressful experience with success far from guaranteed.
 Part of your preparation involves preparing a REBNY financial statement.
-Virtually all condo and co-op sales require the disclosure of your financial statement as part of the package you submit.
+Virtually all condo and co-op sales require the disclosure of your financial accounts as part of the condo or co-op package you submit.

 The financial statement is essential in the purchasing and board approval process.
-An offer to purchase a co-op requires a REBNY financial statement and at times a condo too.
-Applying for a condo or co-ops approval you should expect it to be required too.
+An offer to purchase a co-op requires a financial statement and at times a condo too.
+Applying for a condo or co-ops approval, you should expect it to be needed.
 Understanding how to prepare it is essential and could mean winning an offer or passing or failing a co-op interview.

 What is a REBNY Financial Statement?

 The Real Estate Board of New York (REBNY) is a trade association.
 The financial statement is the industry standard to evaluate the financial strength of a buyer’s financial condition by agents; sellers, management companies, and condo and co-op boards.

-The REBNY financial statement is two pages.
-A substantial amount of information must be provided.
+The financial statement is two pages.
+A substantial amount of information is required.
 There are two columns; the applicant, and co-applicant.
 Sellers do not want to entertain an offer that might be rejected by the management company or board, and that may never close.
 Sufficient assets, income, and reserves are required.
 The process is such to protect buildings should you fall on financial hardship in the future.

 How to Prepare the Statement?

 Monthly Sources of Income and Project Housing Expenses

 The first two sections can; be considered in your balance sheet.
 The board wants to see that you have sufficient income to afford the apartment.
 They include your wages and dividend/interest income.

 The board can now access a critical ratio, debt to income.
 Board members; require a maximum of 30% of your income; are applied to your housing expenses.
 Expenses considered are a mortgage, real estate taxes, maintenance, and homeowner’s insurance.
 The board may have more stringent requirements, with a 25% debt/income not uncommon.